MalgiGie/MalgiGie/README.md

 - 🔭 I’m currently working on my engineering thesis that concerns the impact of artificial intelligence on the development of IT projects.
 - 🌱 I’m currently learning PyTorch and Kotlin
-- 📫 How to reach me: feel free to contact me via linkedin or e-mail
+- 📫 How to reach me: feel free to contact me via linkedin